Payment flow

 - Step 5: Return to Plutio to confirm the connection.
 PayPal now appears as a payment option.

 After connecting, PayPal automatically appears as a payment option on all invoices.
 Send yourself a test invoice to verify the PayPal button works correctly before sending to real clients.
+If you already have Stripe connected, both payment options appear side by side on invoices automatically.
+You do not need to configure which invoices show which payment method because both appear on every invoice.

 Use a PayPal Business account rather than a Personal account.
 Business accounts have higher transaction limits and better reporting features.